howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 - Feedback 1: On schedule and works well.

-- Feedback 2: why the accuracy for caps is less than bottles; consult Marie about it.
+- Feedback 2: the accuracy for caps is less than bottles.

 ## Conversation 2 (Date: 05/06/2024)